Renovamen/metallic/docs/index.rst

 Different from other meta-learning libraries, Metallic tries to:

 - Provide a clean, lightweight and modularized toolbox for setting up meta-learning experiments quickly with the least amount of code.
-- Support more optimizers instead of SGD only using `higher <https://github.com/facebookresearch/higher>`_.
+- For gradient-based meta-learning methods (like MAML), support more optimizers instead of SGD only using `higher <https://github.com/facebookresearch/higher>`_.

 The library is **work in progress**.